FdA Working with Children, Young People and Families

 We strongly recommend that you tell us about any long term health conditions, learning difficulty or disability you may have.
 This is so we can assess whether we can deliver the course in such a way that you can take part without disadvantage both in University and on placement.

 The Disability Disclosure booklet provides information for students on health and social care courses and will help you understand the importance of disclosing your disability at the earliest possible stage.
 This is so you can be assessed for the support you may require to succeed on the course.
-You can contact our disability co-ordinator for social work and social care on 0114 225 5769 to discuss any queries you may have or you can contact our university disabled student support team on 0114 225 3964 (voice and Minicom).
+You can contact our University student support staff and explore any issues you may have.

 Open day